pedronachtigall/ToxCodAn/README.md

   - We tested Venomancer using a personal computer (6-Core i7 with 16Gb memory) and 6 threads (```-c 6```), it took only 55 minutes to finish the analysis by using a de novo dataset with 146,077 sequences.
 If the user has more threads available for use, the running time will decrease.

 **[Q3]** Is Venomancer only available for snake species? :snake:
-  - Unfortunatley, we only acquired sufficient trainning data for snake toxins.
+  - Unfortunately, we only acquired sufficient trainning data for snake toxins.
 But we are working to get more training data to other venomous taxa and make them available soon.
 Stay tune!

+**[Q4]** When was the Databases in the Venomancer last updated?
+  - Our models and databases used in the annoations were last updated in September 2019.